tolauwae/ars-factum/magic-items/misc.md

 to whatever object or creature it hit.

-If the stone is very rare or higher, a spell caster may also absorb the power of the gem to empower themselves, the stone returns to a normal non-magical gem and the spellcaster gains a +5 bonus to their Spell Save DC.
+If the stone is very rare or higher, a spell caster may also absorb the power of the gem to empower themselves, the stone returns to a normal non-magical gem and the spellcaster gains a +5 bonus to their Spell Save DC for 10 minutes.

 If the stone is of artifact level you can use a bonus action while holding it to crush it and tear open a brief stitch in the Weave at a point you can see within 60 feet.
 The stone is destroyed, and you choose one of the following effects: